 With a considerable background in significant state/local government funded informal design-led education collaborations, Natalie’s community-engaged research explores design thinking and design-led innovation approaches in educational contexts for both students and educators at all levels, as a framework for lifelong learning and adaptivity in the twenty-first century.
 Her current research is exploring opportunities to scale up primary/secondary teachers’ capacity to teach creativity, innovation and enterprise through design thinking in curriculum, and the facilitation of design expertise for transformational change in diverse industries.
 Natalie co-leads the Design-led Learning and Practice stream of the QUT Design Lab Design for Creative and Resilient Communities Program.

-Gillian Ridsdale is Project Manager, QUT-HIU Healthcare Excellence Accelerator (HEAL), QUT Design Lab, QUT.
+Gillian Ridsdale was Project Manager, QUT-HIU Healthcare Excellence Accelerator (HEAL), QUT Design Lab, QUT in 2021.
 She joined QUT in 2016, and was previously Engagement Program Coordinator, Creative Industries Faculty (2016-2020).
 Prior to this she was Curator of Public Programs (2008-2016) and Program Convenor and Lecturer in Museum Studies (2005-2008) at the University of Queensland.
 She has worked in cultural policy development for Arts Queensland and as a director, curator and conservator for museums and galleries nationally and internationally.
 Gillian has an MA in Cultural Policy Studies from Griffith University and a BA in Art History, Drama and Film from the University of Queensland.
 She has published widely on program development, learning and engagement strategy.
 Gillian is passionate about capability transfer between research and practice in arts and health programming, and the application of new tools and methodologies that deliver innovative healthcare outcomes for clinicians, patients and community.

 Paul Blee has more than thirty years’ experience as a systems and project manager in the Queensland public sector.
 He has a background in applied art and commercial design with the Queensland College of Art, has overseen project relationships and co-facilitated events between the QUT Design Lab and CEQ since the start of the relationship.
 Paul project managed and grew the CEQ Improvement Exchange to over 300 healthcare project uploads.
 Paul is a seasoned event manager, content creator and creative performer and brings these backgrounds to the coordination of lab activities.